MercuryWorkshop/wisp-protocol/protocol.md

 Once the payload has been validated, the server must immediately try to establish a TCP/UDP socket to the specified hostname and port.
 If this fails, the server must send a CLOSE packet with the reason.
 To reduce overall delay, the client can begin sending data before the any CONTINUE packet has been received from the server.

-The stream type field determines whether the connection uses TCP or UDP. `0x01` in this field means TDP, and `0x02` means UDP.
+The stream type field determines whether the connection uses TCP or UDP. `0x01` in this field means TCP, and `0x02` means UDP.
 UDP support is optional for both the server and the client.

 ### `0x02` - DATA
 #### Payload Format